ARLINGTON

 EMMA JONES | LIGHTING DESIGNER

-Emma is a Lighting Designer based in Scotland, she is an Associate Artist with Shotput and delighted to be back working on her third Shotput show.
-Emma’s work is often on tour worldwide, this year it has been shown in Italy, India, Germany and Romania.
-Coming Up: The Great Gatsby and The 39 Steps (Pitlochry Festival Theatre), Auntie Empire (Stellar Quines/Disaster Plan), and Cinderella (The Royal Lyceum Edinburgh).
-Recent credits: Not For Glory (Charlotte Mclean and Jack Anderson), Radiant Vermin (Tron Theatre), AUGUST (National Dance Company Wales), History of Paper (Dundee Rep/Traverse), LUNA (Birmingham Royal Ballet), Tero Buru (Leah McAleer/Disaster Plan/National Theatre of Scotland), Sunset Song (Dundee Rep/Edinburgh Lyceum), float (Starcatchers).
+Recent credits include: The Great Gatsby and The 39 Steps (Pitlochry Festival Theatre), Auntie Empire (Jordan and Skinner/Disaster Plan), float (Starcatchers), These Mechanisms (Christine Thyme and Robbie Synge) Not For Glory (Charlotte Mclean and Jack Anderson), Radiant Vermin (Tron Theatre), AUGUST (National Dance Company Wales), History of Paper (Dundee Rep/Traverse), LUNA (Birmingham Royal Ballet), Tero Buru (Leah McAleer/Disaster Plan/National Theatre of Scotland), Sunset Song (Dundee Rep/Edinburgh Lyceum).

 JIM MANGANELLO | CO-DIRECTOR & CHOREOGRAPHER